 We identified three primary channels for this healthcare recruiting campaign: LinkedIn, Facebook, and programmatic display.

 With Facebook, we navigated targeting limitations since the campaign would run in a special ad category promoting employment.
 This forced a more generalized targeting strategy focused more on consideration rather than immediate conversion, driving scale for the campaign.
-Like display, this was chosen as a tactic to primarily drive traffic to the site and make relevant job seekers aware of the various open positions.
+Like display, this was primarily used to drive traffic to the site and make job seekers aware of open positions.
 On Facebook we saw a click through rate of 0.63%, exceeding the 0.5% benchmark.
 This led to 5,650 interview page views and 8,783 career page views.

-This cross-channel strategy allowed us to target niche job titles and drive high volumes of site traffic, despite ad category limitations.
+This cross-channel strategy allowed us to target niche job titles and drive high site traffic, despite ad category limitations.
 Healthcare and pharma brands often defer to brand awareness campaigns due to restrictions in targeting sensitive audiences and compliance laws.
 However, this campaign showed how health-focused brands can shake that mold and achieve out of the box, lower-funnel goals, such as recruitment, using strategic digital media plans.